 - It helps you prevent losses by finding early stage mistakes

-- Identify and invite speakers (they can be internal or outsiders)
+- Identify and invite speakers from your organization or from our roster.

-Just drop us a line at firstname.lastname@example.org and we’ll get back to you.
-It takes between two weeks and two months to organize a private Fuckup Nights event.
-During this process, we like to jump on several calls to make sure our speakers and moderators are exactly what you’re looking for.
+Just drop us a line at email@example.com and we’ll get back to you.
+It takes between two weeks and two months to organize a private event.
+During this process you will have a FUN team member always available for you.
+We like to have great communication to make sure your event is a big success.

 We have worked with